 What is the likely outcome?
 We sue him.
 The client gets a recovery either by settlement or at trial.
 But and the doctor continues to practice medicine.
 Sure, he is paying higher medical malpractice insurance premiums.
-No one is suggesting that this doctor or these other frequent flyer doctors are bad people, but should these doctors be allowed to continue to harm patients when any reasonable inquiry would establish that they should not be treating patients?
+No one is suggesting that this doctor or these other frequent flyer doctors are terrible people, but should we should allow these doctors to continue to harm patients when any reasonable inquiry would establish that they should not be treating patients?

 Small Number of Doctors Create Many Problems

 One study by the U.S. Department of Health & Human Services suggests that frequent flyer medical malpractice offenders are a bulk of the “problem” of rising insurance costs.
 Just 5% of the doctors who make malpractice payments are responsible for almost one-third of the medical malpractice payouts.

-Logic tells us that of the almost 100,000 deaths a year that the federal government tells us are caused by medical malpractice, a tiny subset of doctors cause a disproportionate amount of these deaths are caused by a very small subset of doctors.
-(2019 update: Johns Hopkins tells us the medical malpractice is the third leading cause of death in this country.
-Please really process that for a minute.)
+Logic tells us that, of the federal government-estimated 100,000 deaths a year caused by medical malpractice, a tiny subset of doctors cause a disproportionate amount of these deaths.
+2019 update: Johns Hopkins tells us the medical malpractice is the third leading cause of death in the United States.
+Please, really process that for a minute.)

-The take-home message from all of this is that if we could do a better job of policing doctors and weeding out the bad doctors, it would lower insurance premiums and there would be a lot fewer medical error suits in Maryland.
+The take-home message from all of this is that if we could do a better job of policing doctors and weeding out the poor doctors, it would lower insurance premiums and there would be a lot fewer medical error suits in Maryland.
 There should a rule that a certain number of malpractice cases — I’ll leave to wiser minds to determine the number — should trigger an investigation.
-It does not mean that we assume the doctor is bad doctor by the mere filing of lawsuits against her.
-But it would just lead to an investigation to dig into the issue of whether the doctor is fit to practice medicine.
+It does not mean that we assume the doctor is a poor doctor by the mere filing of lawsuits against her.
+But it would just lead to an investigation to dig into whether the doctor is fit to practice medicine.